ahmdtaha/tf_learning_to_count/README.md

 1. [Ahmed Taha](http://ahmed-taha.com/)
 2. Alex Hanson

+* We train the unsupervised representation-count phase for 250 epochs and the supervised linear-classifier phase for 250 epochs.
+This leads to a long training time.
+If someone has an to converge faster (e.g., a better learning rate scheduler), please share through a Github issue.
-**It would be great if someone re-implement this in pytorch.
-Let me know and I will add a link to your Pytorch implementation here**
+* It would be great if someone re-implement this in PyTorch.
+Let me know and I will add a link to your PyTorch implementation here

 ### MISC Notes